-- She wore wigs at any occasion where she would be seen.
+- She wore wigs at any occasion while in public.

-- She would only be seen by carefully selected doctors and would thus suffer the effects of an illness for long periods of time until one of her few trusted physicians could attend to her.
+- Only carefully selected doctors could see her.
+Thus, she suffered from illnesses for long periods until one of her few trusted physicians attended her.

 - A nobleman had once written regarding Elizabeth that “for a certain reason which they have recently given me, I understand that she will not bear children.”

-- Elizabeth’s clear directive not to have an autopsy done on her after she died.
+- Elizabeth made a clear directive not to have an autopsy conducted after death.

-- The report from a cleric of his discovery of a coffin in Bisley in the 1800s which contained the skeleton of a young girl dressed in clothes typical of the Renaissance upper-classes.
+- A report from a cleric who discovered a coffin in Bisley in the 1800s contained the skeleton of a young girl wearing clothes typical of the Renaissance upper-classes.

-This seemingly preposterous legend would probably have vanished into time if it had not been championed by a most unlikely supporter: Bram Stoker, the author of the seminal novel “Dracula.”
+This seemingly absurd legend would probably have vanished if it not for a most unlikely supporter: Bram Stoker, the author of the seminal novel “Dracula.”

 Once Stoker published his book, the reaction was not kind.
-Very few people believed his assertion of a cross-gender substitute ruling England during the 1500s.
+Few people believed his assertion of a cross-gender substitute ruling England during the 1500s.
 And later, Internet historian Claire Ridgway would outline several reasons this story is fiction, including:

 - It is unlikely someone as intelligent as the king would not recognize the substitution of his daughter with a fake of a different gender.

-- It is known via the Queen’s laundress that Elizabeth menstruated normally.
+- According to the Queen’s laundress, Elizabeth menstruated normally.

-- No matter how many doctors and nobles were taken into confidence and sworn to secrecy, a secret so substantial would undoubtedly have been leaked by at least one person who knew the truth.
+- A secret so substantial would undoubtedly leak by at least one person who knew the truth.

-It all ends in a mystery of why a man as intelligent as Stoker would have put any credence into this conspiracy theory.
-It is now safe to believe that the Virgin Queen was exactly who she claimed to be.
+The real mystery is why a man as intelligent as Stoker put any faith into this conspiracy theory.
+It is now safe to assume that the Virgin Queen was exactly who she claimed to be.